 Q: Can you wash nitrile gloves?

-A: Disposable gloves are designed for single use.
-Washing them with soap or water can degrade the material barrier, making them unsafe.
+A: No, nitrile gloves are strictly designed for single-use.
+Washing them with soap or alcohol can degrade the synthetic rubber, creating microscopic tears that compromise your safety barrier.

 In conclusion